-Our audit committee is currently comprised of Messrs.
-Galligan and Goettner, and Ms. Davis.
-However, effective immediately following the Annual Meeting, the audit committee will be comprised of Messrs.
-Galligan and Pearce, and Ms. Davis, with Ms. Davis serving as the audit committee chairperson.
-After the Annual Meeting, Ms. Davis will continue to serve as our audit committee chairperson.
+Our audit committee is comprised of Messrs.
+Galligan and Pearce, and Ms. Davis, with Ms. Davis serving as our audit committee chairperson.
 The composition of our audit committee meets the requirements for independence of audit committee members under current New York Stock Exchange listing standards and SEC rules and regulations.
 Each member of our audit committee meets the financial literacy requirements of the current listing standards.
 In addition, our Board of Directors has determined that each of Ms. Davis and Mr. Galligan is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended (the "Securities Act").
-During fiscal 2016, the audit committee held six meetings.
+During fiscal 2017, the audit committee held eight meetings.
 The responsibilities of our audit committee include, among other things:

-- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results; - establishing policies and procedures for the receipt and retention of accounting related complaints and concerns, including a confidential, anonymous mechanism for the submission of concerns by employees; - periodically reviewing legal compliance matters, including securities trading policies, periodically reviewing significant accounting and other financial risks or exposures to our Company; - establishing policies for the hiring of employees and former employees of the independent registered public accounting firm;

-- considering the adequacy of our internal accounting controls and audit procedures; - reviewing our policies on risk assessment and risk management; - approving all audit and non-audit services other than de minimis non-audit services, to be performed by the independent registered public accounting firm; and - reviewing the audit committee report required by Securities and Exchange Commission rules to be included in our annual proxy statement.
+- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results; - establishing policies and procedures for the receipt and retention of accounting related complaints and concerns, including a confidential, anonymous mechanism for the submission of concerns by employees; - periodically reviewing legal compliance matters, including securities trading policies, periodically reviewing significant accounting and other financial risks or exposures to our Company; - establishing policies for the hiring of employees and former employees of the independent registered public accounting firm; - considering the adequacy of our internal accounting controls and audit procedures; - · reviewing our policies on risk assessment and risk management; - approving all audit and non-audit services other than de minimis non-audit services, to be performed by the independent registered public accounting firm; and - reviewing the audit committee report required by Securities and Exchange Commission rules to be included in our annual proxy statement.